OliviliK/ESP32_timer_u32/README.md

  ## Demo Program

  The following program (timer_u32_main.c) demonstrates the time measurement resuts with these 3 different methods.
+The usage is easy, just include the file timer_u32.h.
+No source program changes are required when used in different platforms (ESP32, ESP32-S2) with different timers (FRC2, TG0-LAC, SYSTIMER).

  	/* Demonstrations of timer_u32 on ESP32 and ESP32-S2
 	    using the available timer options (FRC2, TG0_LAC, SYSTIMER).